pingidentity/scim2/README.md

   that thoroughly explains SCIM concepts and semantics, such as [service provider configuration](https://javadoc.io/doc/com.unboundid.product.scim2/scim2-parent/latest/com/unboundid/scim2/common/types/ServiceProviderConfigResource.html) and [bulk requests](https://javadoc.io/doc/com.unboundid.product.scim2/scim2-parent/latest/com/unboundid/scim2/common/bulk/BulkRequest.html).
+* The core `scim2-sdk-common` module only contains a dependency on Jackson, so this library won't contribute to a complex dependency tree in your project.
 * As with other Java libraries, this SDK can be used in projects written in other JVM languages such as Kotlin and Scala.
 * Full support for interacting with Ping Identity SCIM services such as the